You might also like…

-Concept testing probes into the consumer’s mind through survey questionnaires adapted for the purpose they will be used for.
-There are multiple approaches researchers can take when test driving their ideas before pushing them onto a busy motorway.
+Concept testing probes into the consumer’s mind through online concept test surveys and online focus groups adapted for the purpose they will be used for.
+There are multiple approaches researchers can take when test driving their product ideas before pushing them from product development onto a busy motorway.

 The name is pretty clear on what this approach to concept testing involves.
-A group of respondents or participants are first presented with a single concept in its entirety.
-The participants are presented with an in-depth review of the product and its features and functions.
+A group of respondents or participants are first presented with a single concept evaluation in its entirety.
+The concept testers are presented with an in-depth review of the product idea and its features and functions.

 Afterward, respondents are asked to fill out a survey where they evaluate the concept, answering a series of questions that gauge whether the concept appealed to them or not.
 This method is quick, unbiased, and offers a high response rate.

-Unlike single-concept tests, comparison evaluations involve the testing of two or more ideas.
+Unlike single-concept evaluations, comparison testing involve the testing of two or more ideas.
 Participants are given a breakdown of multiple concepts together and then answer ranking questions to compare both concepts and choose one that managed to sway them.
 Researchers can form inferences based on the respondents’ answers, determining which concept proved to be more widely accepted.

 3. Monadic Testing